Facts About Termites

 Termites are particularly hard to get rid of.
 They have a very long lifespan with queens living up to 30 years according to Pestworld.org.
 They are slow at building a colony large enough to see so it could be hard to determine how much of a problem you have in the early stages of the termite infestation.
 If you see piles of broken-off wings, mud tubes along walls, studs, floor joists, sill plate, and baseboards.
 On the exterior: mud tubes on the walls, in the mulch, woodpiles, stumps, etc., you most likely have a termite infestation.

 What To Do If You Have a Termite Infestation.

 Typically, termite infestations are not manageable without pest control help.
 In larger cases like basements, attics, decks, and patios, you need quite a lot of bait stations or pesticides to stop the problem completely.
 If you feel as though you have a termite infestation, contact a professional exterminator at Epcon Lane to assess the situation and not only stop the problem but also ensure you are protected year-round.

 Past and Present Termite Treatment

 Throughout the past few decades, there have been a variety of treatment plans for termites.
-We are here to walk you through the past, present, and future of termite control in Ohio.
+We are here to walk you through the past, present, and future of termite control in Akron, Ohio and surrounding areas.

 Past Termite Treatment